-A vital element of the Portland-Milwaukie Light Rail Project is a new bridge across the Willamette River, the first span built over the river since the addition of the Fremont Bridge in 1973.
-The Portland-Milwaukie Light Rail Bridge will be distinctive in the United States, designed to carry light rail trains, buses, cyclists, pedestrians and streetcars, but not private vehicles.
+A vital element of the Portland-Milwaukie Light Rail Transit Project is a new bridge across the Willamette River, the first span built over the river since the addition of the Fremont Bridge in 1973.
+Named Tilikum Crossing, Bridge of the People, this bridge will be distinctive in the United States, designed to carry light rail trains, buses, cyclists, pedestrians and streetcars, but not private vehicles.
 However, emergency responders will be able to drive on it if necessary.

 The bridge has a cable-stayed design, with two piers in the water.
 A cable-stayed bridge is a bridge that consists of one or more towers through which cables are strung to support the bridge deck.
 Cable-stayed bridge types are efficient at spanning long distances while allowing a reduction of the number of piers in the water.
 Such bridges also can be designed with thinner decks than other bridge types, making possible a more transparent structure and a greater vertical navigation clearance.